0xroman1/pwnables/README.md

 # pwnables
-This is a collection of my writeups from pwnables.kr
+This is a collection the writeups I have written from pwnables.kr